manvi294/prac-ml/README.md

     Dim ppShape As PowerPoint.Shape
     Dim ppTable As PowerPoint.Table
     Dim ppCell As PowerPoint.Cell
+    Dim rowIndex As Long
+    Dim colIndex As Long

     ' Create a reference to the PowerPoint application Set ppApp = New PowerPoint.Application